Knicks spoil Porzingis’ return to New York, win 106-103

+He’s an enemy now to Knicks fans, and they treated him as rudely as any foe that has played at Madison Square Garden in recent years.

+“I get it around this league,” Knicks forward Marcus Morris said, “but it was a different level.”

-NEW YORK (AP)Marcus Morris made a tiebreaking 3-pointer with 13.2 seconds remaining to delight a Madison Square Garden crowd that booed Kristaps Porzingis all night, and the New York Knicks beat the Dallas Mavericks 106-103 on Thursday.
+Morris made a tiebreaking 3-pointer with 13 seconds remaining and New York beat the Dallas Mavericks 106-103 on Thursday night.

+“I wouldn’t say it affected me,” Porzingis said.
+“I heard it of course.
+It was pretty loud.
+But I tried to play my game, stay focused and not think too much about what’s going on on the outside.”

 Morris also knocked away the Mavericks’ inbounds pass with under a second left, sending the Knicks to just their third victory in 12 games this season.